Nick A. Ortiz | Owner

 - Personal Injury claims, including slip and fall accidents, car accidents, motorcycle accidents, truck accidents and wrongful death;

-- Long Term Disability, or LTD, claims when insurance companies wrongfully deny claims;
+- Long Term Disability, or LTD, claims when insurance companies wrongfully deny claims; and

 Yale University, New Haven, Connecticut – B.A.
 (1996) Political Science